contrast-zone/t-rewriter.js/canon.md

         )
     )

 Within this example, passing an input `John is being educated` would finally yield the output `John is a student`.
 It takes a bit of logical speculation to understand how this input manages to climb up the inference branches in connecting empty `BACK` lists.
-Namely, expressions like `(A -> C) /\ (B -> C)` are equal to `(A \/ B) -> C`.
-This fact provides a fundamental reasoning for connecting the empty `BACK` lists in the above case.
+Namely, in classical logic, expressions like `(A -> C) /\ (B -> C)` are equal to `(A \/ B) -> C`.
+This fact provides a fundamental reasoning for connecting the empty `BACK` lists in the above example.

 > __*[note card]*__
 > remember that `FORE` parameter always holds disjunctions.